Singapore Telecommunications: A Mixed Picture (OTCMKTS:SGAPY)

 New CEO

-On October 1, 2020, Singapore Telecommunications announced that Mr Yuen Kuan Moon will become the company's new Group CEO with effect from January 1, 2021, replacing Ms Chua Sock Koong who has chosen to retire.
-Mr Yuen Kuan Moon is now the CEO of Singapore Telecommunications' consumer business in Singapore, and has been with the company since 1993.
+On October 1, 2020, Singapore Telecommunications announced that Mr. Yuen Kuan Moon will become the company's new Group CEO with effect from January 1, 2021, replacing Ms. Chua Sock Koong who has chosen to retire.
+Mr. Yuen Kuan Moon is now the CEO of Singapore Telecommunications' consumer business in Singapore and has been with the company since 1993.

 On the positive side of things, having a long-tenured employee, rather than a hired hand, appointed as CEO brings stability to the company.
 This suggests that there is unlikely to be a major shift in the strategic direction of the company.